Diversity, equity, inclusion and belonging extends well beyond the classroom.

 In the Junior School, students take leadership roles through presentations related to current events and class investigations at Chapel and Assembly.
 There is an annual public speaking competition for Grades 4 - 6 based on the ideas of voice, ethical citizenship and leadership.
 Students also have the opportunity to address important issues through expressive art.

-Middle School students participate in workshops such as a Trans Day of Remembrance, as well as discussions around mental health in the community.
+Grade 7 and 8 students participate in workshops such as a Trans Day of Remembrance, as well as discussions around mental health in the community.
 There have been initiatives with the Gender Sexuality Alliance, with many students watching videos about the history of Pride.

 The Asian Student Union fosters a sense of belonging for Asian students within the BSS community through the celebration of all Asian cultures.
 They bring awareness to important issues such as xenophobia and racism.